Every kid in Hunter × Hunter who isn't Gon. The Zoldyck family is made up mostly of child assassins.

 Also from Buffy the Vampire Slayer are Hansel and Gretel, a single demon that takes the form of two dead (and later living) children apparently murdered by occult forces to cause the mothers of Sunnydale to try to kill all the other supernatural elements.
 Under their influence, Buffy's mom, Willow's mom, and several others attempt to burn Buffy, Willow, and Amy at the stake.
 It doesn't work so well when Hansel and Gretel are turned back into a big ugly demon though.
 Apparently the original story of Hansel and Gretel was based upon an earlier more successful attempt by the same demon in Germany.

 Angel had an episode where a little boy was possessed by a demon and doing horrible things.
-They exorcise the demon, but find out from the demon (who begged to be killed) that it was the boy himself who was so evil, and that the demon had been trapped.
+They exorcise the demon, but find out from the demon (who begged to be killed) that it was the boy himself who didn't have a soul to begin with, and that the demon had been trapped.

 To be fair, the demon would have done the same kinds of things if it had been in control.
-What had him scared was that while demons like him do evil things for the love of evil, the boy was utterly cold inside when he did things like try to kill his own sister.
+What had him scared was that while demons like him do evil things for the sake of evil, the boy's mind was utterly blank, even as he did things like try to kill his sister on a whim.

 The X-Files also gave us Charlie and Micheal from "The Calusari."
 Michael is the ghost Charlie's twin brother, who died at birth, and is killing many of the people Charlie is close to, since the the mother never performed an exorcism

 The Millennium episode "Monster" concerns a demonic lil' tyke who frames her daycare provider for abuse, then does the same to Frank when he investigates.